 Search for jobs:

 Use the UK Games Map to find out if there are games companies near you, then go to their websites directly and check out their open roles.
-You could also check out ScreenSkills games industry job boards.
+You could also check out ScreenSkills jobs board.
 Look for entry-level roles as an animator, junior artist or generalist programmer and work your way into visual effects from there.

 Look outside games: